-What if the statutory holiday falls on a Sunday?
+What if the statutory holidays fall on Sundays?

 When a statutory holiday falls on a rest day (usually a Sunday), the next (non-holiday) day is designated as the statutory holiday instead.
 Domestic helpers are also still entitled to the rest day as usual.